 The amount of compensation that might be paid out to a minor can differ from case to case, depending on the injuries sustained and the long-term prognosis for the child.
 There are many situations in which children can become injured, but if there is a chance that the injury could in fact have been avoided, whether as a result of appropriate measures being put in place or because of someone else’s negligence then there may be a case for making a claim for compensation.

-If the injury to a child has occurred through the negligence of another (perhaps they were involved in an accident on the roads, the accident occurred at school or in a public location and no claim is pursued whilst the child in question is under the age of 18), then they are entitled to make a claim of their own once they are no longer a minor.
+If the injury to a child has occurred through the negligence of another (perhaps they were involved in an accident on the roads, the accident occurred at school or in a public location and no claim is pursued whilst the child in question is under the age of 18), then they are entitled to make child injury claims of their own once they are no longer a minor.
 UK law states once a child who received an injury turns 18 they are allowed a further 3 years in which they might pursue a claim for compensation for an injury to a child.

 There are several different areas that should be given consideration when you make a claim for child injury: